 Delivery & Follow-up

 Once the edit is complete and the remaining fee is paid, you receive the full edited file and a short editorial report.
-I remain available for questions for one week after delivery.
+I remain available for questions for two weeks after delivery of the edit, or for as long as agreed in advance.

 Optional: Iterative Collaboration